AfahriOK/ShopForHome-Frontend/README.md

 # ShopForHome-Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.
-It contains all of the client-side logic for interacting with my spring boot rest api backend.
+It contains all of the client-side logic for interacting with my ShopForHome-Backend rest API.

 # Requirements